EdwardLimPadmajaya/RecipeFinder/README.md

 A meal planning app that allows users to plan meals for each day of the week, save them in local storage, and view recipes with ingredients.

+## API Integration

+The app utilizes the **Spoonacular API** to retrieve recipe data, including meal details and ingredients.

 ## Features

 - Add meals for each day of the week